 Abstract:

 The paper is devoted to the problem of decoding multiscaled time series and forecasting.
-The goal is to recover the dependence between input signal and target responce.
-The proposed method allows to receive the predicted values not for next time stamp but for the whole range of values in forecast horizon.
+The goal is to recover the dependence between input signal and target response.
+The proposed method allows to receive predicted values not for the next time stamp but for the whole range of values in forecast horizon.
 The prediction is multidimensional target vector instead of one timestamp point.
 We consider the linear model of partial least squares (PLS).The method finds the matrix of a joint description for the design matrix and the outcome matrix.
 The obtained latent space of the joint descriptions is low-dimensional.
 This leads to a simple, stable predictive model.
 We conducted computational experiments on the real data of energy consumption and electrocorticograms signals (ECoG).
-The experiments shows significant reduction of the dimensionality of the original spaces and models achieve good quality of prediction.
+The experiments show significant reduction of the original spaces dimensionality and models achieve good quality of prediction.

 Keywords: time series decoding, forecast, partial least squares, dimensionality reduction